-Penn State Milton S. Hershey Medical Center
+Penn State Health Milton S. Hershey Medical Center

-Penn State Hershey Medical Center is a referral center for physicians and communities throughout Pennsylvania and neighboring states, and provides primary care for residents of the surrounding area.
+Milton S. Hershey Medical Center is a referral center for physicians and communities throughout Pennsylvania and neighboring states, and provides primary care for residents of the surrounding area.
 It has established centers for patients with cardiovascular diseases, newborn infants (neonatal intensive care), hemophiliacs, poisoning, and muscular dystrophy patients.
 It has comprehensive programs in emergency services, AIDS comprehensive care clinic, high-risk obstetrics, adult and childhood cancer, endocrine laboratory services, multiple sclerosis, sleep disorder treatment, genetics, cardiothoracic surgery, transplantation (heart, kidney, pancreas, liver) spinal cord injuries, sports medicine, artificial organs, and both adult and pediatric cardiology.
 It is a Level I Regional Resource Trauma Center for adults.

 Lebanon VA Medical Center

 A University teaching service was established at Lebanon Veterans Affairs Medical Center (LVAMC) in 1988 to provide residents experience with a broader base of patients and clinical problems.
 Inpatient Hospice care is also provided at the LVAMC.

 The facility is located approximately 17 miles from the Hershey Medical Center.
 Residents are provided meals, pagers, sleeping quarters, work rooms and other amenities during rotations at LVAMC.

 Lancaster General Hospital

 Lancaster General Hospital is a 623-licensed bed not-for-profit health system.
 Senior residents have the opportunity to rotate with the private practice hospitalist group at this facility.
 Resident function with a great deal of autonomy as a member of the hospitalist team.
 Preference is given to residents who desire to pursue a career in hospitalist medicine.